rosiegardner/capstone/capstone-proposal.md

 * Database for storage.

 ## What tools, frameworks, libraries, APIs, modules and/or other resources (whatever is specific to your track, and your language) will you use to create this MVP?
 List them all here.
 Be specific.
-* React front end
+* React frontend
-* PostgreSQL or Firebase for data/storage
+* Firebase backend?
+* PostgreSQL?
 * HTML/CSS

 ## If you finish developing the minimum viable product (MVP) with time to spare, what will you work on next?
 Describe these features here: Be specific.